 Categories. • Cemeteries & Burial Sites • Churches & Religion • Colonial Era •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 27, 2014, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 258 times since then and 25 times this year.
+This page has been viewed 294 times since then.
 Photos: 1, 2, 3, 4. submitted on November 27, 2014, by Nate Davidson of Salisbury, Maryland. • Bill Pfingsten was the editor who published this page.